Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

 This week we start to implement AWS ECS with fargate.
 ### RDS

-Create a script to check if we can estabilish a connection with the RDS
+Create a script to check if we can estabilish a connection with the RDS:

 script: `backend-flask/bin/db/test`